chloe-gilligan/Gilligan_Putnam_Lab_Notebook/protocols/20240306_POC_histo_Stage_Notes_descriptions.md

 - Stage One: No cytoplasam present (Kruger, Schleyer 1998)

-- Stage Two: Uniform cytoplasam present (Kruger, Schleyer 1998)  Between stages there is a reduction  in oocytes per ovary (Stoddart, Black 1985)
+- Stage Two: Uniform cytoplasm present (Kruger, Schleyer 1998)  Between stages there is a reduction  in oocytes per ovary (Stoddart, Black 1985)

 - Stage Three: Undergoing vitellogenesis (formation of yolk) and contain small spherical cavities in the cytoplasm.
-These cavities contain lipid but lipid is no longer present after histological slide preperation (Kruger, Schleyer 1998)(Stoddart, Black 1985)
+These cavities contain lipid but lipid is no longer present after histological slide preparation (Kruger, Schleyer 1998)(Stoddart, Black 1985)

 - Stage Four: Oocytes are mature; their cytoplasm was filled with enlarged vacuoles, and they are infested with zooxanthellae before spawning (Kruger, Schleyer 1998).